 Action is supporting research to help children with cerebral palsy.
 At the University of Edinburgh a team of specialists hopes to find new ways to encourage brain repair, and so improve movement and co-ordination which, it is hoped, could have great benefits for children like Alfie.
 At University College London doctors are developing new types of MRI scan to help predict children’s future needs with greater accuracy.
 And Dr Michael Clarke, also of University College London, is leading a study to help children who are severely affected by cerebral palsy and who use their eyes to communicate by developing a new way to assess and classify children’s looking skills and create an eye-pointing scale.

-Read more about Alfie in our latest Research Review.
+You can read more about Alfie in Research Review.

 Have you been affected by Cerebral palsy?